2010 Mnet Asian Music Awards

-The 2010 Mnet Asian Music Awards was the twelfth of the annual music awards in Seoul, South Korea that took place on November 28, 2010, at The Venetian Macao in Macau, China.
-About 10,000 people attended the awards ceremony.

-The ceremony was the first Mnet Asian Music Awards to occur outside of South Korea.
-2NE1 took home four awards, the most of the night, including Artist of the Year and Album of the Year.
-2PM took home three including the Shilla Duty Free Asian Wave Special Award, as well as rookie group Miss A won Song of the Year for "Bad Girl Good Girl".
-In total, there were thirty two awards, including awards not given out during broadcast.
+The 2010 Mnet Asian Music Awards took place on November 28, 2010, at The Venetian Macao in Macau, China.
+It is the first ceremony to take place outside of South Korea with approximately 10,000 people attending the show.
+2NE1 won the most awards, winning four out of their six nominations, including Artist of the Year and Album of the Year.

 Background

-The event marked the twelfth of the annual music awards.
-With its slogan "One Asia", MAMA was broadcast live in China, Japan, Hong Kong and Southeast Asia through various channels, as well as in the US and Canada.
+The ceremony marked the twelfth edition of the annual music awards.
+The ceremony's slogan was "One Asia".
+It was broadcast live in China, Japan, Hong Kong and Southeast Asia through various channels, as well as in the United States and Canada.

 Artists Taeyang, DJ Doc, Gummy, Rain, Hot Potato, Far East Movement, Perfume, I Me, and Chemistry all won awards during the televised broadcast.
-A VTR of international artists congratulating the event was also shown including Lam Tun, Ho Gu Hua, Hong Ying, Pam Tan, Keri Hilson, and will.i.am.
-CNBLUE, 2AM, Jo Kwon, Ga-In who also won awards, however, were not broadcast due to lack of attendance.
+Recorded videos of international artists were shown including Lam Tun, Ho Gu Hua, Hong Ying, Pam Tan, Keri Hilson, and will.i.am.
+CNBLUE, 2AM, Jo Kwon, Ga-In who also won awards but were not shown on broadcast to their absence.

-Performances
+Performers

 The following individuals and groups, listed in order of appearance, performed musical numbers at the ceremony.